 Do not perform assignments within a Boolean expression.
 This is likely unintended, but if it is not, then move the assignment outside of the Boolean expression for clarity and robustness.

-Use static analysis tools that detect and warn of expressions that include assignment within the expression.
+Use static analysis tools that detect and warn of expressions that include assignment within an expression.

-On some rare occasions, some statements intentionally do not have side effects and do not cause control flow to change.
-These should be annotated through comments and made obvious that they are intentionally no-ops with a stated reason.
-If possible, such reliance on null statements should be avoided.
-In general, except for those rare instances, all statements should either have a side effect or cause control flow to change.
+Annotate code that includes assignment within an expression to show that it is intentional and include rationale to show that it is side-effect free.

+Avoid the use of statements that have no program effect (i.e. “null” statements).
+If necessary, document with comments the rationale for their use in each instance.

 6.25.6 Implications for language design and evolution